asfqx/asfqx/README.md

 - OAuth2 token refresh management
 - Exports filtered resumes to Excel
 - Built with aiogram + httpx + PostgreSQL + Docker

 ---

-## 🛠️ Development Principles

-- Asynchronous and scalable architecture (`asyncio`-based)
-- Modular codebase using clear separation of concerns
-- Production-ready practices with logging, environment configs, and Docker
-- Linting and formatting with **Ruff** for clean, maintainable code

----